-If for any reason you do not hear from us please apply for the Fall.
-Our Spring 2014 schedule will go from February 5th thru April 9th, ending with our Spring Formal in April.
-Don't delay, we are taking applications for Spring 2014 now and enrollment is on first come first basis.
-First group of acceptance letters will go out November 22nd, 2013.
-Avoid being pushed to Fall 2014 by getting your application and $25 fee (towards tuition) in early.
-We are accepting applications for the 2014 Fall Cotillion Class, Now.
+Our Spring 2016 schedule will go from March 23rd ending with our Spring Formal in late May We are taking applications for Spring 2016 now and enrollment is on first come first basis.
+First group of acceptance letters will go out December 5th.
+Avoid being pushed to Fall 2016 by getting your application and $25 fee (towards tuition) in early.
+We will not be accepting applications for the 2016 Fall Cotillion Class until May of 2016.
 Invitations will start arriving the 3rd week in August.
-The Fall Session will go from October 1st thru December 10th, ending with our Winter Formal.
-Space is limited so please get your application in to be processed.
+The Fall Session will go from October thru December, ending with our Winter Formal.
+Space is always limited so please send in your application to be processed.

 Social and Business Etiquette Practices are the cornerstone to an engaging and fulfilling life from youth to adult.
 Each ten week session is broken-up into mini etiquette lessons and ballroom dancing.
 Grades 3rd-6th study together, as do 7th-12th, leading to Senior Commencement and Formal Introduction into Society.
 The stages are based on ability and achievement.
 The younger students learn the importance of a handshake, eye contact, public speaking and both formal and informal introductions for social skills.
 They also learn dining etiquette, table etiquette.
 The repetition of using their manners and etiquette, session after session and year after year, allows them to perfect them into adulthood.
 Students are expected to participate fully and with everyone in their class.
 Building future society members with social graces is our goal.